-A seam ripper, on the other hand, is tiny, and can easily be slipped underneath tangled hair.
-It works quickly at ripping them apart so that you can easily pick the hair out.
+On the other hand, a seam ripper is tiny, and you can easily slip it underneath tangled hair.
+It works quickly at ripping hair apart so that you can easily pick it out.

 4. Refresh the Vac

-A vacuum cleaner can sometimes develop an unpleasant odor that could be due to anything inside the bag.
+A vacuum cleaner can sometimes develop an unpleasant odor due to dirt inside the bag.
 Unfortunately, that musky smell can spread as you vacuum.

-You can also use ground cinnamon or even fresh vanilla if that’s what you like.
+You can also use ground cinnamon or even fresh vanilla if you prefer.
 As you vacuum your house, the fresh scent will spread throughout your home.